 10.)
 Never stop learning.
 Ever.
 Read books, read blogs, watch TED talks, but don’t ever stop learning.
 Americans watch insane amounts of television every evening.
 I think Breaking Bad is phenomenal, but build in a couple of hours a week to learn something new.
 It’s a great way to get ahead.

 11.)
 Find a way to separate yourself from your peers.
 Whether it’s a niche you’re passionate about or just something you have an aptitude for, find a way to be a little different.
 I went to graduate school for marketing and we mostly learned traditional marketing techniques.
 I separated myself from my fellow students by teaching myself digital marketing, including deep immersion into social media.
 Even now, my expertise in digital has enabled move through the ranks and take on consulting projects for additional income.

 12.)
-To reiterate what Kati Bass said: Always, always do what you say you’re going to do.
+Always, always do what you say you’re going to do.
 Part of this is managing expectations, but beyond that it’s about building trust that will serve you well in the workplace.
 Your integrity is your most valuable asset — treat it as such.

 13.)
 Be likeable.
 Here’s one thing I can’t stress enough.
 People hire people they like and would want to work with.
 Your managers and can teach you what they want you to know, but they can’t teach you to be an awesome person.
 If the qualifications are even marginally close, the person they like the most gets hired every time.

 14.)
 No matter how awesome a potential significant other is on paper (i.e. he’s tall, she’s smart, his family is great, she’s wealthy), you can’t make it work unless there’s excellent chemistry.
 And IF there is excellent chemistry, those other things matter a lot less than you think they will.